Penguin (film): Plot

-The film starts off with a sinister-looking stranger in a Charlie Chaplin mask holding a bloody bag while walking into a lake.
-Meanwhile, we meet Rhythm, a young woman who resides in Kodaikanal, is happily married to her husband Gautham and is seven months pregnant.
-One day, her husband is off at a conference and tells Rhythm to go to her checkup appointment later via audio recording.
-He also tells her that if she's lonely, she can spend time with her two best friends, Abi and Bhavana.
-While at the hospital, Rhythm recalls her past.
+A sinister-looking stranger in a Charlie Chaplin mask holds a bloody bag while walking into a lake.
+Rhythm, a young woman who resides in Kodaikanal, married to her husband Gautham, is seven months pregnant.
+While at the hospital for a follow-up appointment, Rhythm recalls her past.

-6 years ago, Rhythm was married to another man named Raghu and together they had a son named Ajay.
-Ajay meant the world to Rhythm and she always spent her time with him.
-One day while Rhythm is reading a story about a missing penguin and its mother, Raghu tells Rhythm that her friend Bhavana's father has passed away.
+Six years earlier, Rhythm was married to another man named Raghu and together, they had a son named Ajay.
+One day while Rhythm is reading a story about a missing penguin and its mother, Raghu tells Rhythm that her friend Bhavana's father has died.
 Raghu and Rhythm go to Bhavana's house with Ajay.
 There they run into Rhythm's other friend Abi, and her husband Kathir.
-Rhythm and Raghu go into the house where they see Bhavana's mother nearly mad with grief and Bhavana unresponsive, in a dazed state.
-Rhythm tries to reassure Bhavana, but Bhavana doesn't respond.
+Rhythm and Raghu go into the house where they see Bhavana unresponsive, in a dazed state.
+Rhythm tries to reassure Bhavana, but Bhavana does not respond.
 Raghu tells Rhythm to give Bhavana her space and the two leave the house.
-It is at that moment that they realize that Ajay has gone missing.
-Rhythm is immediately worried and concerned about Ajay's whereabouts.
-Raghu says that Ajay couldn't have gone far and that they should not disturb anyone because they are all grieving.
-But after searching a lot, they could not find Ajay and others pitch in to help.
-Here it can be seen that Raghu is a bit toxic towards Rhythm when he blames her for Ajay's disappearance.
-They search everywhere in the house but Ajay is not there.
-Eventually, Kathir finds Ajay outside the house, and Rhythm promises that she'll never leave Ajay again.
+They then realize that Ajay has gone missing and Raghu blames her for Ajay's disappearance.
+They search everywhere in the house and eventually, Kathir finds Ajay outside the house.

-The film cuts back to the present where a nurse tells Rhythm that she is next to see the doctor.
-While she is waiting, she plays peek a boo with a little girl but when she closes her eyes, the girl is nowhere to be found.
+Back to the present, a nurse tells Rhythm that she is next to see the doctor.
+While waiting, she plays peek a boo with a little girl but when she closes her eyes, the girl is nowhere to be found.
 She eventually finds out that the girl's mom picked her up.
 But as she sees a big hoard of insects on the ceiling she has a gory flashback and passes out.
 During the appointment, it is revealed that Rhythm is deathly scared of bugs and the doctor also tells Rhythm to forget the past and to avoid going to the lake.
 Despite the doctor's warning, Rhythm goes to the lake and her flashback continues.